Golden G. Richard III

 3436 Magazine St. # 226

 Ph.D., Computer Science, The Ohio State University (1995).

 M.S., Computer Science, The Ohio State Univerity (1991).

 B.S., Computer Science, University of New Orleans (1988, honors).

 Golden G. Richard III is a cybersecurity researcher and teacher and a Fellow of the American Academy of Forensic Sciences.
-He has over 35 years of practical experience in computer systems and computer security and is a devoted advocate for applied cybersecurity education.
+He has over 40 years of practical experience in computer systems and computer security and is a devoted advocate for applied cybersecurity education.
 He supports NSA's CAE-CO internship program, teaching memory forensics, vulnerability analysis, and other topics to cleared interns.
 He is currently Professor of Computer Science and Engineering and Associate Director for Cybersecurity at the Center for Computation and Technology (CCT) at LSU.
-His primary research interests are memory forensics, digital forensics, malware analysis, reverse engineering, systems programming, and operating systems.
+His primary research interests are memory forensics, digital forensics, malware analysis, exploit development, reverse engineering, systems programming, and operating systems.
 Dr. Richard earned his B.S. in Computer Science from the University of New Orleans and M.S. and Ph.D. in Computer Science from The Ohio State University.
 His first floppy drive cost $600 and required financing; despite that, he's still very much alive.